lyteword/kjv/matthew/chapter-27.md

 <sup>39</sup> ¶ And they that passed by reviled him, wagging their heads,

-<sup>40</sup> And saying, Thou that destroyest the temple, and buildest it in three days, save thyself.
+<sup>40</sup> And saying, Thou that destroyest the temple, and buildest *it* in three days, save thyself.
 If thou be the Son of God, come down from the cross.

-<sup>41</sup> Likewise also the chief priests mocking him, with the scribes and elders, said,
+<sup>41</sup> Likewise also the chief priests mocking *him*, with the scribes and elders, said,

 <sup>42</sup> He saved others; himself he cannot save.
 If he be the King of Israel, let him now come down from the cross, and we will believe him.